-The Group's shares were listed in the Main List of the Tallinn Stock Exchange until 2nd of April 2018.
-As of 2nd of April 2018 Skano shares trading was moved on Tallinn Stock Exchange from primary list to secondary list.
+The Group's shares were listed in the Main List of the Tallinn Stock Exchange until 2nd of April 2018, when the shares were moved from the Main List to the Secondary List.
 Until November 2009, the ultimate controlling party of Skano Group AS was TDI Investments KY.
-Since November 2009, when the ownership interest in OÜ Trigon Wood was divided, the Group has no ultimate controlling party, but the following investors with the largest holdings in OÜ Trigon Wood have significant influence over the Group as at 31 December 2017: AS Trigon Capital (45%), Stetind OÜ (47%).
+The Group has since November 2009 not had any ultimate controlling party.
+Its largest shareholder today is OÜ Trigon Wood (owning 59.62%), of which the main investors with the largest holdings in OÜ Trigon Wood have significant influence over the Group as at 31 December 2017 and 31 December 2018, these being AS Trigon Capital (46%) and Stetind OÜ (47%).

-The Management Board of Skano Group AS authorised these consolidated financial statements for issue on April 30, 2018.
+The Management Board of Skano Group AS authorised these consolidated financial statements for issue on April 26, 2019.
 Pursuant to the Commercial Code of the Republic of Estonia, the financial statements are subject to approval by the Supervisory Board of Skano Group AS and the General Meeting of Shareholders.
 Shareholders have the right not to approve the annual report prepared and approved by the Management Board, and request preparation of a new annual report.

-2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES